25th October 2018

-Whether you are considering a purchase for your own private use or to provide rental income, Kerry Dundas, conveyancing solicitor with Myers & Co Solicitors in Stoke-on-Trent, explains that there are several important legal issues to consider.
+Whether you are considering a purchase for your own private use or to provide rental income, our conveyancing solicitors at Myers & Co Solicitors in Stoke-on-Trent, explain that there are several important legal issues to consider.

 One of the first things to think about is how you plan to use the property.
 Given the costs of owning a second home, including higher stamp duty, many holiday home owners rent out the property when they are not using it.
 If the property is going to be offered as a holiday let, you need to make sure you have a suitable holiday letting agreement which your solicitor can draw up for you.
 You must also make sure you comply with your obligations as a landlord, especially around fire safety and potentially hazardous facilities such as a swimming pool or Jacuzzi.